Librarika/manual/docs/barcode-labels.md

     ![Barcode Labels barcode page](img/barcode-labels-barcode-page.png)

-* Now if you click on the `Add Book` button then you can a add single book to the Barcode Queue by its accession number.
+* Now if you click on the `Add Book` button then you can add a single book to the Barcode Queue by it's accession number.

     ![Barcode Labels add book](img/barcode-labels-add-book.png)